Last Updated on

 - Keep the crepes warm in the preheated oven at about 150 degrees Celsius/ 300 degrees Fahrenheit.
 Stack them on a baking tray lined with baking paper and place pieces of baking paper between the crepes as well.

-- Spread a little bit of the filling on each pancake, roll them and eat warm.
+- Spread a little of the filling on each pancake, roll and eat warm.

 - Alternatively, you can sprinkle them with sugar and roll or serve them with jam or nutella.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 14 Serving Size: 1 crepes with savory filling

 Amount Per Serving: Calories: 158Total Fat: 10gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 59mgSodium: 114mgCarbohydrates: 12gFiber: 1gSugar: 1gProtein: 5g

 Nutrition information isn’t always accurate.